Pantera93/dcs-warzones/README.md

 BEWARE that zones check happens once every minute, so it may take at most one minute to see a zone conquered, and its flag activated, and at most another minute to see other zones activated.

+### TROOPS TRANSPORT

+With warzones version 0.9, you will be able to load virtual ground troops on your helicopter and use them to destroy targets or to recon the battlefield.

+Usage of this feature is deliberately inspired by what you can find in the great "Enigma Cold War" multiplayer servers.
+These are the key concepts:
+* Each client helicopter GROUP has a number of seats available defined by its type (mods support may come later):
+* * UH-1H 13 seats
+* * Mi-24P 8 seats
+* * SA342 variants 3 seats
+* * Mi-8MT 24 seats
+* WARNING!
+Each helicopter GROUP has that maximum amount of seats, NOT UNIT!
+This means that if you want to fly with your friend and carry double the amount of troops, you must have 2 different GROUPS in the mission editor (this may change if I can find an elegant solution in the future)

+* There are 4 types of ground troops available, each of them occupies a different amount of seats:
+* * Ground attack troops (5 seats)
+* * S.A.M. busting troops (8 seats)
+* * Target busting troops (12 seats)
+* * Recon troops (3 seats)

+* You must be on the ground and within 2 nautical miles from a BLUE airbase to purchase and load troops or to refund them (FARPS and carriers support will come later)

+* To UNLOAD and use Ground attack and S.A.M. busting troops, group leader must be on ground and within 3 nm miles from a suitable warzone target.
+This means that you won't necessarily need to be INSIDE a warzone.

+* To UNLOAD and use Target busting troops, group leader must be on ground and within 1 nm miles from a suitable warzone target.
+This means that you won't necessarily need to be INSIDE a warzone.

+* Ground attack troops will attack the nearest GROUND warzones group and destroy every one of its units.
+You will receive money from their destruction, increase warzone escalation and activate weapons free in the zone, as if you destroyed them "manually".
+Ground troops take 5 minutes from their deployment to finish their job.

+* S.A.M. busting troops will attack the nearest SAM warzones group and destroy every one of its units.
+This operation is persistent and you will receive money from their destruction, increase warzone escalation and activate weapons free in the zone, as if you destroyed them "manually".
+S.A.M. busting troops take 8 minutes from their deployment to finish their job.

+* Target busting troops will attack the nearest TARGET warzones group (being that auto-generated or not) and destroy every one of its units.
+This operation is persistent and you will receive money from their destruction, increase warzone escalation and activate weapons free in the zone, as if you destroyed them "manually".
+Target busting troops take 12 minutes from their deployment to finish their job.
+If you let these troops destroy the last warzone TARGET, that particular warzone will be conquered.

+* To UNLOAD and use Recon troops, group leader must be on ground.
+Recon troops will recon an area of 10 nm in radius from their deployed position.
+Each ground, S.A.M., target and ship warzones units within that area will be marked on the F10 map (however, marks won't move with moving units).

+* Troops deployment is "fire and forget". there is no "recovery" logic for troops at the moment.
+It may come in later in the development.

 ## TEMPLATES DEFINITION

 ### TEMPLATE PACKS